 To expand a code snippet, type the corresponding template abbreviation and press Tab.
 Keep pressing Tab to jump from one variable in the template to the next one.
 Press Shift+Tab to move to the previous variable.

-In DataGrip, there is a set of code inspections that detect and correct anomalous code in your project before you compile it.
+In DataGrip, there is a set of code inspections that detect and correct abnormal code in your project before you compile it.
 The IDE can find and highlight various problems, locate dead code, find probable bugs, spelling problems, and improve the overall code structure.

-Inspections can scan your code in all project files, or only in specific scopes (for example, only in production code, or in modified files).
+Inspections can scan your code in all project files or only in specific scopes (for example, only in production code or in modified files).

 Every inspection has a severity level — the extent to which a problem can affect your code.
 Severities are highlighted differently in the editor so that you can quickly distinguish between critical problems and less important things.
 DataGrip comes with a set of predefined severity levels and enables you to create your own.

-To see the list of inspections, open settings Ctrl+Alt+S and navigate to.
+To see the list of inspections, open settings Control+Alt+S and navigate to.
 Disable some of them, or enable others, plus adjust the severity of each inspection.
 You decide whether it should be considered an error or just a warning.

 As you work in the editor, DataGrip analyzes your code, searches for ways to optimize it, and detects potential and actual problems.

 As soon as the IDE finds a way to alter your code, it displays a yellow bulb icon in the editor next to the current line.
 By clicking this icon, you can view intention actions available in the current context.
 Intention actions cover a wide range of situations from warnings to optimization suggestions.
-You can view the full list of intentions and customize them in the Settings/Preferences dialog Ctrl+Alt+S.
+You can view the full list of intentions and customize them in the Settings dialog Control+Alt+S.

 Click the light bulb icon (or press Alt+Enter) to open the list of suggestions.